kr-colab/disperseNN2/docs/source/usage.rst

 1. Simulation
 *************

-Although ``disperseNN2`` does not actually run simulations, it relies on simulated training data.
+Although ``disperseNN2`` does not run simulations itself, it relies on simulated training data.
 Therefore, we provide some template code for generating training data; however, the ideal analysis will tailor the simulation step to take advantage of realistic information from your particular study system.
 For information on how to implement population genetic simulations, check out the extensive `SLiM manual <http://benhaller.com/slim/SLiM_Manual.pdf>`_.

-The simulation script we used for validating ``disperseNN2`` is ``SLiM_recipes/bat20.slim``.
-This is a continuous space model where the mother-offspring distance is :math:`N(0,\sigma)` in both the x and y dimensions, and is described in detail in `Battey et al. 2020 <https://doi.org/10.1534/genetics.120.303143>`_.
+The simulation script we use to train ``disperseNN2`` is ``SLiM_recipes/square.slim``.
+This is a continuous space model where the mother-offspring distance is :math:`N(0,\sigma)` in both the x and y dimensions, and many of the other details are described in `Battey et al. 2020 <https://doi.org/10.1534/genetics.120.303143>`_.
 Below is an example simulation command:

 .. code-block:: bash